Key Points

 What is a Flowchart?

-A flowchart is a diagram of several boxes or other shapes connected with arrows, wherein each box is text that represents a step in a process or workflow.
-It is meant to reflect the process or workflow step-by-step, in sequential order, with multiple boxes having various arrows off-shooting from them, connecting more boxes in order to account for variables.
-Typically, a flow chart works from the top, working its way down, but this is not necessarily required.
+A flowchart is a diagram of several boxes or other shapes connected with arrows.
+Each box is text that represents a step in a process or workflow.
+It is meant to reflect the process or workflow step-by-step, in sequential order.
+As such, multiple boxes have various arrows off-shooting from them, connecting more boxes to account for variables.

 The Benefits of A Flowchart

 A major benefit of a flowchart is that it gives a visual representation of the various steps involved in a workflow.
 This can make large amounts of information easier to digest and connections easier to understand.
 They are also easy to create.
-The visual component of being able to see steps and connections one by one makes it easy to see mistakes in the workflow.
-A flowchart also simplifies analysis and contributes greatly to being able to see the big picture.

 How to Create a Flowchart

 Before you make a flowchart, it is necessary to know exactly why you are making one and for whom.
-Some reasons include trying to make a complex process easier to comprehend, improving business processes by spotting bottlenecks, communicating a process to someone, or standardizing a process to make it more efficient.
-By knowing the purpose of your flowchart, it will make it simpler to choose the template you want to use for it as well as decide how informal or formal you want the presentation to be.
+Some reasons include trying to make a complex process easier to comprehend and improving business processes by spotting bottlenecks.
+You might also be communicating a process to someone, or standardizing a process to make it more efficient.

 Next, you will either choose a template to work with from an online source or just make one freehand on a chalkboard, piece of paper, etc. Whichever you choose, it is important to decide what kind of shapes you want to use.
-Will you just use one uniform shape, or will you have a few different shapes, with each shape representing something unique?
-Some common shape examples and their typical meanings would be:

 • Terminal or oval – This shape is generally meant to signify the start and end of a